 6. The interviewee's past raises questions about his or her ability to stay at one job

 The most desired employees are the ones who have demonstrated longevity with previous employers and can execute necessary tasks while remaining autonomous.
 When a job seeker has jumped from position to position, employers have good reason to be skeptical about their loyalty.

 For a myriad of reasons outside of the interviewee's control, companies may postpone hiring for a previously listed position.

-8. The job applicant does not show interest in the position
+8. The applicant does not show interest in the position

 I always tell job applicants to appear upbeat and enthusiastic about the job.
 When a hiring manager feels that a job seeker is indifferent as to whether they get the position, the majority of the time, that interviewee will not see an offer, or a second interview.

-9. The proposed salary does not meet the job seeker’s requirements
+9. The proposed salary does not meet the candidate’s requirements

 Hiring companies can make the mistake of offering a compensation package that falls extremely short of the candidate’s expectations, which can cause candidates to immediately walk away.

 Every now and again, hiring managers will have artificially inflated expectations for the role they are trying to fill, which will prevent them from seeing the positive aspects of any job applicant who is not perfect on paper.